3 months ago

 Without being too pedantic, a better alternative question to “What should my splits be?” is “Based on my current splits of A-B-C-D and the current techniques and algorithms that I have learned, which step(s) of my solve can be improved most easily, or what should I learn next?”

 This is a much simpler question to answer, and going to the effort to collect the data is the bulk of the work!
 (CSTimer.net has a nice way to do this - option - timer, multi-phase).
-Of course, most people probably don’t have a glaringly obvious phase of their solve which needs improvement, but it could be a useful exercise nonetheless.
+Of course, most people probably don’t have a glaringly obvious phase of their solve which needs improvement, but it could be a useful exercise if you're a relatively inexperienced cuber without much of a sense of your strengths and weaknesses.

 This tool won’t provide any magic solutions to improve those stages (that’s what the tutorials are for!), but may help you to identify a part of your solve which can be improved more easily than others.
 At that point, targeted practice on that stage is something to consider, if you think that your knowledge base is sufficient.
 For example, if you’re sub 20, know full PLL, but it is taking up 5 seconds in your solve, then deliberately practicing either your recognition or execution of those algorithms will be beneficial.